frkl/creativechain-core/doc/benchmarking.md

 ============

-Litecoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Creativecoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling litecoin-core, the benchmarks can be run with:
+After compiling creativecoin-core, the benchmarks can be run with:
-`src/bench/bench_litecoin`
+`src/bench/bench_creativecoin`

 The output will look similar to:
 ```